facebook/prophet/docs/_docs/installation.md

 ### Linux

 Make sure compilers (gcc, g++) and Python development tools (python-dev) are installed.
-If you are using Anaconda, you will need `conda install gcc`.
 If you are using a VM, be aware that you will need at least 2GB of memory to run PyStan.

+### Anaconda

+Use `conda install gcc` to set up gcc.
+The easiest way to install Prophet is through conda-forge: `conda install -c conda-forge fbprophet`.